 Like ICD updates, healthcare terminology and research systems require regular updates.
 Current Procedural Terminology, or CPT, is identification of codes that the coders use to report medical procedures and services which all national healthcare facilities follow and implement.
 CPT codes are typically added to once or twice per year, but may require updated more frequently.
 Because these terminology codes are crucial for accurate patient care, this is a position requiring extreme diligence and expert knowledge.
 Due to the sheer number of digital medical records existing because of the EHR switch, there will undoubtedly be more CPT and similar updates to coding at a more frequent rate in the future.

-Healthcare facilities from private doctor practices to city hospitals are hiring more qualified medical coding and billing technicians than ever before to keep up with the digital world.
+Healthcare facilities from private doctor practices to city hospitals are hiring more qualified medical billing & coding technicians than ever before to keep up with the digital world.
 In summation, any entry-level medical coder should absolutely be proficient in ICD updates and standards, EHR practices, and CPT coding.